EvoLib/evo-lib/examples/README.md

 | `09_evoenv/` | EvoEnv visual environments with play, rule, train, and watch workflow |
 | `10_evosim/` | Persistent multi-agent evolution, resource competition, and competitive coevolution |

-The examples are intentionally ordered by complexity and build upon previous concepts where possible.

 ---

 ## 01_basic_usage/